 Tapestry needle to weave in any ends

-Ch.
-1 TURN!
-You will now work your stitches in the opposite direction, ss in the same stitch, hdc in the next. *ss in the next stitch, hdc in the next.* Repeat *to* until you reach the end of the round, ss in top of beginning ss of round.
+Round 2 – Ch.
+1 turn, ss in same stitch, hdc in the next. *ss in next stitch, hdc in the next.* Repeat *until you have one stitch left.
+Make a ss in the last st. (121)

-Repeat Row 2 remembering to turn after every row!
+Rounds 3 thru 10 – Repeat Round 2 remembering to turn your work after every round.

-Ch.1 (do not turn) sc in the same stitch and each stitch around.
-Join with a ss to top of beginning sc of the round.
+Round 11 – Ch.1 turn, sc in the same stitch and each stitch around.
+Join with a ss.
+(121)

 Bind off and weave in any loose ends with your tapestry needle.